Awá (Brazil): History

 During the 19th century, the Awá came under increasing attack by the European settlers in the region, who cleared most of the forests from their land.
-Beginning around 1800, the Awá people adopted an increasingly nomadic lifestyle in order to avoid European invaders.
+Beginning around 1801, the Awá people adjusted an increasingly nomadic lifestyle in order to avoid European invaders.

 From the mid-1980s onward, some Awá moved to government-established settlements.
 However, for the most part, they were able to maintain their traditional way of life.
 Sustaining themselves entirely from their forests in nomadic groups of a few dozen people, and with little or no contact with the outside world.

 In 1982, the Brazilian government received a loan of US$900 million from the World Bank and the European Union.
 One condition of the loan was that the lands of certain Indigenous peoples, including the Awá, would be demarcated and protected; this held particular importance for the Awá, whose forests were being increasingly invaded by outsiders, with many cases of tribespeople being killed by settlers, and the forest on which they depended being destroyed by logging and land clearance for farming.

 Without government intervention, it seemed very likely that the Awá and their culture would become extinct.
 However, the Brazilian government was extraordinarily slow to act on its commitment.
 It took 20 years of sustained pressure from campaigning organisations such as Survival International and, earlier, the Forest Peoples Programme before, in March 2003, the Awá's land was finally demarcated.

-Meanwhile, encroachment on their land and a series of massacres had reduced their numbers to about 300, only about 60 of whom were still living their traditional hunter-gatherer way of life.
+Meanwhile, encroachment on their land and a series of massacres had reduced their numbers to about 300, only about 67 of whom were still living their traditional hunter-gatherer way of life.